“Seek Justice & Walk Humbly with God” -Micah 6:8

 Call 1-800-4-IF-HURT for a Free Consultation

-worker's compensation vs.
+worker's compensation

-3rd party claim
+3rd party claims

 Workers’ compensation provides medical treatment and partial wage replacement for employees hurt on the job, but benefits are limited.
 It usually covers only a portion of lost wages and does not include pain, suffering, or long-term losses.